 Brides of Blessings is the name of a series by a group of authors writing about heroes and heroines in a fictitious town during the California Gold Rush.
-Lynn Winchester, Kari Trumbo, Mimi Milan, Heather Blanton and I will be writing the stories.
+Lynn Winchester, Kari Trumbo, Mimi Milan, Heather Blanton, Danica Favorite and I will be writing the stories.
 Lynn’s story will be first to be released on January 3, 2018.
 Mine, which is titled Sweeten the Swindler, is now available.
-This is the first round of four rounds.
-In other words, we will each publish four books.

 To swindle a swindler is Jake’s idea of the ultimate revenge.
 His nemesis conned away his brother’s miner hat blueprints.
 In turn, Jake plans to woo his enemy’s bookish niece and then convince her to buy enough shares in Jake’s railroad ponzi scheme to bankrupt the miner hat business.
 Jake’s Trojan horse is a four-pound carnival trick dog.